cohesity/cohesity_sdk/cohesity_sdk/cluster/docs/SecurityApi.md

 )

 service_name = "iris" # str | Specifies the Cohesity service name for which the CSR is generated.
-If this is not specified, all the csrs on the cluster will be returned. (optional) if omitted the server will use the default value of "iris" ids = [
+If this is not specified, all the csrs on the cluster will be returned. (optional) ids = [
         "ids_example",
     ] # [str] | Specifies the ids of the csrs.
 If this is not specified, all the csrs on the cluster will be returned. (optional)